abhijitchirde/desi-ipsum-figma-plugin/README.md

 Steps to use inside Figma:
 1. Run the plugin
 2. Select one or more text layers where you want to put generated text
-3. Add the number and type of text block such as Words, Sentences, or Paragraphs
+3. Add the number and select type of text block such as Words, Sentences, or Paragraphs
 4. Select the language from dropdown list
 5. Click on 'Generate' to add random 'Desi Ipsum' text to your Figma canvas